Data-Time Tradeoffs for Optimal k-Thresholding Algorithms in Compressed Sensing: Abstract

 \section{Abstract}

-Optimal $k$-thresholding algorithms are a class of sparse signal recovery algorithms that overcome the shortcomings of traditional hard thresholding algorithms caused by the oscillation of the residual function.
-In this paper, we provide a novel theoretical analysis for the data-time tradeoffs of optimal $k$-thresholding algorithms.
-Both the analysis and numerical results demonstrate that when the number of measurements is small, the algorithms cannot converge; when the number of measurements is suitably large, the number of measurements required for successful recovery has a negative correlation with the number of iterations and the algorithms can achieve linear convergence.
-Furthermore, the theory presents that the transition point of the number of measurements is on the order of $k \log({en}/{k})$, where $n$ is the dimension of the target signal.
+Optimal $k$-thresholding algorithms are a class of $k$-sparse signal recovery algorithms that overcome the shortcomings of traditional hard thresholding algorithms caused by the oscillation of the residual function.
+In this paper, a novel convergence analysis for optimal $k$-thresholding algorithms is established, which reveals the data-time tradeoffs of these algorithms.
+Both the analysis and numerical results demonstrate that when the number of measurements is small, the algorithms cannot converge; when the number of measurements is suitably large, the number of iterations required for successful recovery has a negative correlation with the number of measurements, and the algorithms can achieve linear convergence.
+Furthermore, the main theorems indicate that the number of measurements required for successful recovery is of the order of $k \log({n}/{k})$, where $n$ is the dimension of the target signal.